 Throughout the session Steve had felt complimented by Tess’s unreserved performance.

 For the last few minutes, he’d barely noticed his cast, which had itched him badly all evening.
 The others were all focused too, and Steve felt the drama take on that rare life of its own where he could describe everything as if watching it happen.
 He said, “You fall about thirty feet and plunge into very cold water.
-Megaera’s globe of light wavers in front of her face, and it illuminates to the bottom of a very clear pool, about fifteen feet.
+Megaera’s globe of light wavers in front of her face, and illuminates the bottom of a very clear pool, about fifteen feet deep.
 You can see white crayfish scuttle among rounded stones and trout flash away at the edge of your view.
 A few kicks bring you up to the surface, where you hear the swarm buzzing overhead.
 Everyone but Arslan is treading water.
 His armor drags him down.”

 “I’m going to claw my way over to the side and drag myself up,” said Curt.

 Steve rolled a die, checked the result against a table, and said, “You manage to save yourself from drowning, but the sides are slick, and you have to grip and claw and dog paddle.
 You can’t keep it up too long.”

 “I look around at the walls for a spot to climb out,” said Rei.